 Why not encourage your children and the youth of your local congregation to attend Apologetics Press’s soul-strengthening Christian Evidences summer camp as they fellowship with Christians from around the country?

-In previous summers our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Godhood and Greatness of Christ,” “The Reliability of the Bible,” “Creation vs. Evolution,” and “The Flood.”
-Lord willing, June 6-11, 2021, we will focus on “Christian Evidences–From A to Z,” which will be a survey of the foundational evidences for the Christian faith.
+In previous summers our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Reliability of the Bible,” “Creation vs. Evolution,” and “The Flood.”
+Lord willing, June 5-10, 2022, we will focus on “The Godhood and Greatness of Christ.”

 In addition to the classes, lectures, devotionals, and singings that campers participate in during the week, they are also treated to many other enjoyable experiences.